 Many herbs can be planted in cool weather too.
 Add them to your flower beds or containers.
 Here are a few of my favorite choices: Oregano, Thyme, Mint, Marjoram, Rosemary, Sage and Lavender.
 Plant them with your cool weather flowers for fragrance and different textures.

-If you would like to protect your plants this spring from the danger of frost, you may use sheets, burlap, blankets or put large containers on them.
+If you have planted early this year, watch our weather and the night temps.
+If we would happen to get another light frost, protect your plants by using sheets, burlap, blankets or put large containers on them.
 Check with your local garden shop, most should carry frost cloth.
 It is really important to take the covers off your plants in the morning.
 Plants need air and sun during the day.
 Just be patient, watching the local forecasts nightly will save you a lot of heartache.